-Draft Analyzer wanted me to draft McCoy or Doug Martin in the second round, so I was happy to see both still on the board when it came back to me in the third.
-Draft Analyzer recommended McCoy with Martin as a close second, and I would’ve been happy with either player.
+Draft Hero wanted me to draft McCoy or Doug Martin in the second round, so I was happy to see both still on the board when it came back to me in the third.
+Draft Hero recommended McCoy with Martin as a close second, and I would’ve been happy with either player.
 Both have a level of risk associated with them, but McCoy seems healthy right now and should get a lot of carries in Buffalo this year under offensive coordinator Greg Roman and head coach Rex Ryan.
 McCoy is also an accomplished receiver out of the backfield, which gives him a little more value in a PPR.

 Round 4, Pick 10 – Doug Baldwin, WR, Seattle

 I’ve been one of the few advocates for Doug Baldwin this offseason.
 While it’s hard to imagine he’ll repeat his 14 touchdowns from a year ago, Baldwin plays in a Seattle offense that’s emerging as a more pass-based attack.
 QB Russell Wilson set career highs across the board in 2015 and now, with Marshawn Lynch retired, it seems to me the offense should continue to progress in the same direction.
 Baldwin in the fourth round in a PPR as my third WR gives me more confidence than the other available players at this spot.
-Draft Analyzer recommended Eric Decker here, but since I already have Marshall, I wanted to diversify my lineup a little more.
+Draft Hero recommended Eric Decker here, but since I already have Marshall, I wanted to diversify my lineup a little more.
 Both players would be quality options here in the fourth round.

 Continue reading for round-by-round analysis.